tapecopyman/tf-tutorial/README.md

  1. [Install TensorFlow directly on your Ubuntu/Linux machine.](install-ubuntu.md)

-_Note that TensorFlow is not currently supported natively on Windows._
+ 1. [Install TensorFlow directly on your Windows] https://www.tensorflow.org/install/install_windows

 If you run into trouble, our full install instrictions are available on http://tensorflow.org.